AdaemmerP/lpirfs/cran-comments.md

 ## Purpose

-* Removed a dependency in the vignette so that it can be build again.
+* Resolved an issue with an Internet resource which caused an error when building the vignette.

 ## Test environments
-* local x86_64-pc-linux-gnu (64-bit), R version 4.0.0
+* local x86_64-pc-linux-gnu (64-bit), R version 4.0.4
 * rhub::check_for_cran()

 ## Check results